defunctzombie/package-browser-field-spec/README.md

-The ```browser``` field is provided by a module author as a hint to javascript bundlers or component tools when preparing modules for client side use.
+The ```browser``` field is provided by a module author as a hint to javascript bundlers or component tools when packaging modules for client side use.
+The field is found in a ```package.json``` file (described [here](http://browsenpm.org/package.json)) usually located at the root of a project source tree.

 ## terms

-Below are common terms used in the rest of the document
+Below are common terms used in the rest of the document.

 ### server
 > This is a non-dom based javascript execution environment.
 It usually only contains the base javascript language spec libraries and objects along with modules to communicate with OS features (available through commonjs require).